jwnwilson/jwnwilson/README.md

 # Hello!

 Welcome to my github!
-This repo also doubles as my person website which I want to use as a sandbox and to link to my blog.
+This repo also doubles as my personal website which I want to use as a sandbox and to link to my blog.

 [Check it out!](https://noel-wilson.co.uk)